 In most cases, the issue isn’t the tool.
 It’s how work actually gets done around it.

-My background combines deep experience in change and adoption with hands-on work around CRM, revenue systems, and operational workflows.
-That allows me to move comfortably between executives, operators, and frontline teams and translate intent into action.
+My background combines deep experience in change and adoption with hands-on work around CRM, revenue systems, and organizational habits that determine whether those systems actually produce results.
+That lets me move between the boardroom and the ops layer, translating what leaders need into what teams actually do.

 I’ve worked with organizations such as BP and Texas Instruments, supporting teams as they recover value from stalled systems, improve adoption, and create operating models that hold up under real-world pressure.